 The point of using simplistic or non-variable schemes is to ensure that defenders understand their responsibilities and fly around the field.
 Even with Miami’s simplistic schemes, they still blew coverages multiple times against the Patriots.
 One of those blown coverages led to a 39-yard completion to Phillip Dorsett on New England’s first drive.
 On this play, the Patriots ran a post-cross combination (a very common route concept) against Miami’s cover-3 defense.
 The design of the play is shown below.

-The deep safety, T.J.
+It appeared as though Tankersley sprinting to the deep middle of the field meant that the deep safety, T.J.
 McDonald, was supposed to jump the crosser.